Does Bumble Limit the Amount You Can Like or Match?

 Dating apps like Tinder and Bumble have continually grown in popularity since their inception in the early 2010s.
 Citing 94,000 new users each day, the Bumble dating application places emphasis on women’s ability to make romantic connections.

-Bumble differs from Tinder by placing the power of conversation in the woman’s hand.
+Bumble differs from Tinder by making an attempt to reduce crude and unwanted introductory messages.
 This dating app makes it so only women can then initiate a conversation.
 That is, the woman has to initiate the messaging.
 Men can message a woman they’ve matched with only after she’s sent that first message.
 Once this connection has been made the pair can freely message each other back and forth unless one of them decides to “unmatch.”

 For male users, the site is more about matching than it is about starting conversations.
 In this article, we’ll discuss whether Bumble limits how much matching and liking you can do.